Audi RS6 Avant estate review

 There's now so much torque from low revs and such minimal turbo lag that the engine feels slightly less eager at high revs, with maximum power arriving at just 6,000rpm.
 Some engine noise trickery makes the soundtrack a bit more synthetic too but the optional £1,500 sports exhaust still sounds deep and menacing with bangs and crackles on the overrun.

 Buyers will also need to decide how they want their RS6 to ride, because the standard suspension features air springs that are said to give the best ride comfort.
-For £1,300 (standard with Vorsprung trim) they can be swapped for Dynamic Ride Control (DRC), which uses coil springs and adaptive dampers for a more sporting drive.
+Or the suspension can be swapped for Dynamic Ride Control (DRC), which uses coil springs and adaptive dampers for a more sporting drive.
 Here, the steering is ultra-precise and agility is incredible for such a large car, helped by all-wheel steering and a sport differential that can juggle torque between the rear wheels.
 After trying both systems, we found DRC was better able to cope with UK roads, providing taut body control but also doing a more accomplished job of absorbing bumps and compressions, improving ride quality.
+It’s standard on Vorsprung and optional elsewhere.

 Interior & comfort